The Complete Guide to the Perfect Book Layout, Woman with computer

 Either way, use margin rulers or other formatting tools rather than extra “hard” returns or indentations — spaces you add manually.

 If you have multiple scenes or sections in a single chapter, separate them with an extra line, centering a hash mark in the middle of the blank line.
-At the end of a chapter, insert a page break, and begin the next one on a new page.
+Insert a page break at the end of a chapter and begin the next one on a new page.

-You want your text to look even, with lines of around the same length and uniform margins around the text.
+You want your text to look even, with lines about the same length and uniform margins around the text.
 Each page of your book should line up with the next.

 Avoid automatic word processor justification, which can stretch text awkwardly and thwart your desired consistency.